ajbanjara/Wireshark/Thrift.md

 1. Consider the elements of the list: Luckily for us, it’s an union with it’s own generic hf id and `thrift_member_t` element description.
 2. Step into the next level and consider the key and value of the map:
-   a.
-Define the hf id (and stick to the "Key" name) and `thrift_member_t` for the key (once again, defining the enum would have spared us the work :disappointed:)
+   1. Define the hf id (and stick to the "Key" name) and `thrift_member_t` for the key (once again, defining the enum would have spared us the work :disappointed:)
-   b.
-Define the hf id (and stick to the "Value" name), the ett tree (it’s a list), and the `thrift_member_t` for the value using the previously defined `thrift_member_t`.
+   2. Define the hf id (and stick to the "Value" name), the ett tree (it’s a list), and the `thrift_member_t` for the value using the previously defined `thrift_member_t`.
 3. Finally, handle the result itself:
-   a.
-Define the hf id for the result.
+   1. Define the hf id for the result.
-   b.
-Define the ett tree as it’s a map.
+   2. Define the ett tree as it’s a map.
-   c.
-Add the map in the union definition using the key and value `thrift_member_t` as the members `.m.key` and `.m.value`.
+   3. Add the map in the union definition using the key and value `thrift_member_t` as the members `.m.key` and `.m.value`.

 Once again, the sub-disssection of the command makes it much easier to analyze than the generic dissection and in this case for 2 reasons: